hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 ==========

-With this app you can write and run `Jupyter notebooks <official JupyterLab documentation_>`_ containing annotated Python, R or Julia code (among other languages).
+With this app you can write and run `Jupyter notebooks <official JupyterLab documentation_>`_ containing annotated Python, R, Julia and Bash code (among other languages).
 IPython consoles are available as well.
 One of the benefits of JupyterLab is that it supports different types of user-defined environments, as will become clear below.
+The includded plugins are additional assets in the notebook environment (as elaborated below).

 .. tab-set::
    :sync-group: vsc-sites